tophefo/IpCamera/README.md

 ## Discovery

-Auto discovery is not supported currently but 20% of the work is already done so would be very easy to add this.
-Currently you need to manually add the IP camera either via PaperUI, or by textual configuration which both are covered below in more detail.
-Textual config should be preferred whilst the binding is under going a lot of changes.
+Auto discovery is now supported, however I would still recommend using textual configuration which is covered below in more detail.
+Textual config should be preferred whilst the binding is under going a lot of changes as the channels and config items appear to be stored in a database and are not checked to be correct by the Openhab framework.
+If you use auto discovery it may be required to delete the camera and re-add it for the DB to be refreshed with correct data.

 ## Binding Configuration